MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### Assembly Agenda and Structure
 * Every assembly begins with a brief orientation for new participants.
 This will include, but not be limited to a discussion on shared principles, goals, structure, and the process used.
-* There will be brief explanation of process steps as they happen during the GA.
+* There will be brief explanation of process steps as they happen during the CA.
 * Reportbacks / PSAs
 * Discussion / Proposals
 * Additional items people bring that night
 * Break-outs for MACC working groups and movement groups
-* All meetings are no more than 90 min in length

 ### Decision Making Process